 California declares emergency over coronavirus as death toll rises in U.S.

-The U.S. death toll from coronavirus infections rose to 11 on Wednesday as new cases emerged around New York City and Los Angeles, while Seattle-area health officials sought to allay anxiety amid the nation's largest outbreak.
-Health officials said the first California death from the virus was an elderly person in Placer County, near Sacramento.
-He had underlying health problems and was likely exposed on a cruise ship voyage between San Francisco and Mexico last month.
+The U.S. death toll from coronavirus infections rose to 11 on Wednesday as new cases emerged around New York City and Los Angeles, while Seattle-area health officials sought to allay anxiety and discourage social gatherings amid the nation's largest outbreak.
+The first California death from the virus was an elderly person in Placer County, near Sacramento, health officials said.
+The person had underlying health problems and likely had been exposed on a cruise ship voyage between San Francisco and Mexico last month.

 Six new coronavirus patients were confirmed in Los Angeles County, public health officials said on Wednesday.
 One was a federal contractor who may have been exposed while conducting medical screenings at Los Angeles International Airport, the U.S. Department of Homeland Security reported.
 Three others likely were infected while traveling recently to northern Italy, one of the areas hardest hit in the global outbreak.
 Of the six in Los Angeles County, only one has been hospitalized.
 The other five are recovering in home isolation.